WHEN I MET THE CODE TALKERS

 The year was 1993, a decade before Americans began thanking everyone in uniform “for your service.”
 And here were heroes who had come home anonymous, unnoticed, who had to be coaxed into an interview.
 And here I was, holding a notebook, camera, and fears of saying something wrong and silencing the talkers now so reluctant to talk.

-They gave names.
+They gave their names.
 Albert Smith.
 Keith Little.
 James Nakhai.
 George Kirk.
 Then we sat and began our journey back fifty years.

 I had read of their exploits.
-How they transcended the bitterness of the forced relocation the Navajo call the Long Walk, and enlisted.
+How they transcended the bitterness of the forced relocation that the Navajo call the Long Walk, and enlisted.
 How they turned Navajo into a code, naming airplanes for birds, ships for fish.
 How, as one officer recalled, "without the Navajos the Marines would never have taken Iwo Jima."
 What I did not know was how Navajo tradition discourages talk of military glory.
 I learned that on the job.

 The Navajo code, never broken, was only declassified in 1968, when Vietnam left America in no mood to celebrate soldiers.
 President Reagan honored the Code Talkers but a decade later, they were scarcely household words.
 When I pitched their story to Smithsonian, no one at the magazine had heard of them.